Jeff Franklin: Fuller House

-In February 2018, Franklin parted ways from the series Fuller House.
+In February 2018, Franklin's deal was not renewed by Warner Bros.
+Television Studios for the series Fuller House.

-In June 2019, The Hollywood Reporter revealed details of a probe made by Warner Brothers that included interviews with eight Fuller House staffers who commented on Franklin's alleged conduct.
+In June 2019, The Hollywood Reporter revealed details of a probe made by Warner Bros. that included interviews with eight Fuller House staffers who commented on Franklin's alleged conduct.

-Jeff Franklin sued the showrunner, blaming the co-executive producer Bryan Behar for orchestrating a conspiracy aiming to get him kicked out of the show, to discredit Franklin and replace him.
+Franklin sued the showrunner, blaming the co-executive producer Bryan Behar for orchestrating a conspiracy aiming to get him kicked out of the show, to discredit Franklin and replace him.
 Franklin denied all the allegations of misconduct.
+The suit was dismissed with prejudice.